RIKEN-RCCS/spark-k/docs/BUILDSPARK.md

 ## 3. Snappy-Java

 Snappy (and its Java binding) is a data-marshaller used in Spark.
-Snappy does not include a binary for Linux/SPARCV9, and it is necessary to cross-compile it.
+A distribution of Snappy includes binaries for many OS/processors combinations but lacks for Linux/SPARCV9, and it is necessary to cross-compile it.

 Set fakes for cross-compiling by Fujitsu fcc/FCC compilers.